p/seriamp/README.md

 Seriamp is a Ruby library plus a collection of utilities and daemons to control a variety of receivers and amplifiers via serial connection (RS-232) or network (Ethernet/IP).
-The primary targets of Seriamp are Yamaha RS-232-capable receivers and Sonance Sonamp 875D SE/Mk2 amplifiers, as those are the models I currently have and use, but some code is written for Yamaha YNCA protocol (usable over both RS-232C and Ethernet) and Onkyo/Integra/post-2014 Pioneer Elite receivers (which all use the
+The primary targets of Seriamp are Yamaha RS-232-capable receivers (RX-V1000 through RX-V3800) and Sonance Sonamp 875D SE/Mk2 amplifiers, as those are the models I currently have and use, but some code is written for Yamaha YNCA protocol (usable over both RS-232C and Ethernet) and Onkyo/Integra/post-2014 Pioneer Elite receivers (which all use the